The Hundred-Foot Journey is Worth the Trip

 Now the much larger Buena Vista—distributor of The Avengers, the Pirates of the Caribbean films and Pixar movies—has released its own movie about an acclaimed chef and the pursuit of one’s passion.
 But The Hundred Foot Journey also has two romantic subplots, a big-name star (Helen Mirren), an Oscar-nominated writer and director (for My Life as a Dog and The Cider House Rules, respectively), and the backing of producers Steven Spielberg and Oprah Winfrey.
 It's the type of film that screams "prestige project" and seems shorn of any sharp edges or unexpected moments that might enliven a story that otherwise looks pat and predictable.

-Don’t call for the check just yet.
-The Hundred Foot Journey isn’t as memorable as Chef, but it’s hard to find any major flaws in it.
-Strong performances from established stars Mirren and Om Puri, as well as charming breakout roles for Manish Dayal and Charlotte le Bon, are highlights, as is the gorgeous cinematography from Linus Sandgren (American Hustle).
-Moreover, the film is a major rebound for director Hallstrom after he did what he could with the Nicholas Sparks adaptation, Safe Haven.
-On top of all that talent is a nice screenplay by Steven Knight (Amazing Grace)—his second of 2014 following the excellent Locke earlier this year.
+Don't call for the check just yet.
+The Hundred Foot Journey isn't as memorable as Chef, but it’s hard to find any major flaws in it.
+Strong performances from established stars Mirren and Om Puri (The Reluctant Fundamentalist), as well as charming breakout roles for Manish Dayal and Charlotte le Bon (Mood Indigo), are highlights, as is the gorgeous cinematography from Linus Sandgren (American Hustle).
+Moreover, the film is a major rebound for director Lasse Hallstrom after he did what he could with the Nicholas Sparks adaptation Safe Haven.
+On top of all this talent is a nice screenplay by Steven Knight (Amazing Grace)—his second of 2014 following the excellent Locke earlier this year.

 The title comes from the distance between Le Saule Pleureur, a Michelin-starred restaurant in Southern France, and Maison Mumbai, a new eatery started by an Indian family that has just moved to the town of Saint-Antonin-Noble-Val.
 The French restaurant's proprietress, Madame Mallory (Mirren), isn’t the welcome-them-with-open-arms type, but rather a stern widow who devotes herself to maintaining her restaurant’s excellent reputation.